-Only 2 months left to qualify for the current SREC incentive program!!
+Only a few months left to qualify for the current SREC incentive program!!
 ACT NOW!!

 History of Massachusetts Renewables Portfolio Standard (RPS) and Solar Carve-Out